amalabey/security-integrated-devcontainer/README.md

     ```
 - Command Pallete -> "Dev Containers: Rebuild Container".
 - Press F5 to run the sample API.
+- Open http://localhost:7071/api/swagger.json to interact with the API.

 # How to use?